 The built-in algorithm for sorting, “Merge Sort” is much faster; however, it is slightly more complicated to mentally visualize what is happening.
 As a result, many developers choose the easier-to-develop option at the cost of speed.
 The downside, of course, is that something that could be done very quickly ends up bogging down the server with a lot of extra work.

 Be wary of throwing more hardware at a software problem; even the most expensive hosting cannot work around code that is written badly.

 Putting it all together

 Hopefully, the breakdown above has clarified some of the mysteries behind making your website a bit faster.
-If you have any further questions, or own a slow website you’d like us to look at, leave a comment below, give us a call at 250.598.6772, or send us an email at email@example.com or by using the contact form on this website.
+If you have any further questions or own a slow website you’d like us to look at, contact us today.